-Our big family dinner is on the 24th, with a glorious turkey and all the trimmings, but over the past few years, we’ve started a new tradition of roasting a prime rib.
+Our big family dinner is on the 24th.
+We used to have a glorious turkey and all the trimmings, but over the past few years, we’ve started a new tradition of roasting a prime rib.
 And no matter what else is on the menu for Christmas breakfast, we’ll always bake fragrant cinnamon rolls and pull golden, icy-sweet summer peaches from the freezer—the ones labeled “For Christmas.”

 Decking the Halls

 Decorating the tree is an event unto itself.
 It means recounting 40-plus years of memories as we nestle ornaments, both old and new, among the branches.
 No one—and I mean NO one—can place a single ornament anywhere till my husband sticks his ancient yarn Santa on the tree, front and center.

 Among our treasures are Snoopy and Woodstock ornaments from our first year of marriage in 1975, Battenburg lace angels and bread dough animals handmade by dear friends, a red double-decker bus purchased on our first visit to the UK, and ornaments with photos of our kids and grandkids over the years.

 After my stepmom passed away, I found boxes of my dad’s glass ornaments—ones I remember from my own childhood—in her apartment.
 Talk about a rush of memories!
 Faded and fragile, these treasured globes have found a new home in glass vases on our sideboard.

 Celebrating the Christ Child